Google Attribution is a free and easy way to evaluate marketing efforts

-Up until recently, most marketers would credit any sale to the last touchpoint a their company had with a customer.
-This flawed strategy allows marketers to quantitatively evaluate marketing campaigns, but its more of a heuristic than a ground truth.
+Up until recently, most marketers would credit any sale to the last touchpoint their company had with a customer.
+This flawed strategy allows marketers to quantitatively evaluate marketing campaigns, but it’s more of a heuristic than ground truth.

 “We capture the clicks, as long as there was a click, we can, for example, say how many of the conversations were from the social channel,” explained Babak Pahlavan, Google’s senior director of product management for analytics and measurement, in an interview.

-Instead, Google is touting ease of use, copious integrations and zero cost (for some).
+Instead, Google is touting the ease of use, copious integrations, and zero cost (for some).
 The company does plan on charging for its enterprise pro deployment, but even so, Google’s scale is dangerous.

 Google’s attribution efforts kicked into high gear back in 2014 when the company acquired Adometry, a startup specializing in measuring marketing impact.
 Adometry was quickly transformed into Attribution 360 and rolled out as part of Google’s Analytics 360 Suite.
 The last two years have been about rebuilding the tool on the Google stack and simplifying it, Pahlavan told me.